Sasang–Hadan Line

 Sasang–Hadan Line is a prospective light metro line in Busan, South Korea.
 The first phase will connect Sasang Station to Hadan Station.
-It is highly likely to open under the name "Line 5", scheduled to open in December 2026.
+It is highly likely to open under the name "Line 5", scheduled to open in 2027.
+The second phase, connecting Hadan Station to Noksan Station, is scheduled to open in 2032.

 Infrastructure

 All stations will have elevators, escalators, and platform screen doors.
 The line will be equipped for unmanned automatic operation and will have a central control system for management of the entire line, eliminating the need for staff to be present at stations.
 Construction began in 2016 and is expected to be completed in 2026 with total operating expenses of 73.2 billion won.